lighthousemontessori/lighthousemontessori.github.io/our_team.md

 ### Alumni

-It takes a village, and we are greatful to all the people that have been our village and helped us get here.
+It takes a village, and we are grateful to all the people that have been our village and helped us get here.
 These are some of our alumni.
 Thank you, and best of luck!

 {% for person in page.alumni %}